iquety/console/docs/en/05-implementing-options.md

 ### 2.1.
 Short Notation and Long Notation

-These are the keys used to interact with a command.
+These are the keys used to interact with a routine.
 The short must begin with a dash (`-r`) and the long one with two dashes (`--read`).

 At least one of the two notations must be provided by the user to activate the option.